Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 When working with larger files, which is common in bioinformatics, you may not wish to look at a portion of a file.
 Other commands exist that allow you to explore file contents with more control.
 - `more` shows you as much of the file as can be shown in the size of the terminal screen you have open, and you can continue to "scroll" through the rest of the file by using the space bar
-- `less` is a similar command to `more`, and has advantages such as not persiting in the terminal, and being searchable
+- `less` is a similar command to `more`, and has advantages such as not persisting in the terminal, and being searchable
 - `head` will print the first 10 lines by default, but this number can be controlled with the `-n` option
 - `tail` will print the final 10 lines of a file, and can also be controlled with the `-n` option